Luciano Quiñones

 Luciano Quiñones Lugo (born June 22, 1948), is a pianist and a composer of Modern Puerto Rican Danzas.

 Early years

-Quiñones, was born in the town of San German, Puerto Rico where he also received his primary education.
+Quiñones, was born in the town of San Germán, Puerto Rico where he also received his primary education.
 He was musically influenced by his family who taught him the basics in music at a young age.
 In 1960, he was sent to the Mayagüez free School of Music where he began his formal musical education.